How to Teach a Close Reading Routine

 What is Close Reading?

 Close Reading is a teaching routine that requires your students to read a text more than once, but you set a specific goal for each read-through.
 So, if you’re studying main idea, you may find the perfect read aloud to share with your students.
 But, the first time you read the story, everything your students hear will be new to them.
-They may have clarifying questions about vocabulary or interesting facts, they will have reactions to the text that they may want to discuss, and they likely will need to just have an initial read to take it all in.
+They may have clarifying questions about vocabulary or interesting facts.
+They will have reactions to the text that they may want to discuss.
+Also, they likely will need to just have an initial read to take it all in.
 It can overload their brains a little bit to then ask them to also look for evidence of the main idea while they are making sure that they understand all of the vocabulary.

 So, with a close reading routine, you do a first read of a text with only one goal: enjoy and comprehend the story.